 Currently, across Delhi, air pollution monitors are maxing out at a PM2.5 reading of 999 while a sleet grey pall lies heavy over the city.
 BreeZo data showed that Air quality monitoring stations at Mandir Marg, Punjabi Bagh, Pusa, Rohini, Patparganj, Jawaharlal Nehru Stadium, Najafgarh, Sri Aurobindo Marg and Okhla Phase 2 maxed out - as air quality indexes hit the 500 mark.

-The smog reduced the visibility to merely 300 meters in the morning affecting traffic, an official of the India Meteorological Department (IMD) said, according to one news report.
+The resulting smog reduced the visibility to merely 300 meters in the morning affecting traffic, an official of the India Meteorological Department (IMD) said, according to one news report.

 A Universal Problem